jvc56/MineGCG/README.md

 Games in which there are at least 5 challenges made.
 This list may not be completely accurate.
 Check the 'Challenge Heuristics' section of the <a href="/about.html">about page</a> for more information.

+<h3>No Blanks Played</h3>

+Games in which no blank is played.
+Blanks in words that are challenged off do not count.

 <h3>Mistakeless Turns</h3>

 The number of turns the player made that are not tagged with a standard mistake.
 For more information about mistakes, check the 'Mistakes' section of the <a href="/about.html">about page</a>.